SBI-code/boxing-club/README.md

 #### Contact page
 * On this page there is some imformative text instructing how to fill out the form and a useful link to the index page session times section to help users with their session selection.
-The form contains placeholder text, giving an example of what data the user should input.
+* The contact form contains placeholder text which gives the user an example of what data should be input.
-Both sections are basic with no distractions, it is clear on what the user is expected to do, if they are interested in taking their interest to the next level in becoming a member, and joining the club.
+* This section is simple making it clear on what the user is expected to do if they are interested in bokking a session of their choosing.

-#### Interactive elements:
+#### Interactive elements
-    - Navbar display functional hamburger icon that extends to show menu.
-    - Menu links to all three pages allowing users to navigate between the content.
-    - The header logo links back to the index page.
-    - Social media icons on all page footers that open up sites in a new browser tab.
-    - Contact form on contact page that includes link to session times section in the index page and allows users to enter their contact information, selct a session preference and submit the form.
 * Favicon used to insert boxing glove icon into the head section of the HTML code.
+* Navbar display functional hamburger icon that extends to show menu.
+* Menu links to all three pages allowing users to navigate between the content.
+* The header logo links back to the index page.
+* Social media icons on all page footers that open up sites in a new browser tab.
+* Contact form on contact page that includes link to session times section in the index page and allows users to enter their contact information, selct a session preference and submit the form.

+### Future Features
+* It wou

 ## Technologies Used